Early Life and Education

 Philanthropy

-Johnson-Leipold is involved in numerous civic and charitable organizations.
-She founded and chaired Next Generation Now, an organization focused on child development and family education.
-She also chairs The Johnson Foundation at Wingspread, which supports initiatives in environmental conservation, democracy, and health.
-In 2017, she and her siblings pledged $150 million to Cornell University to fund the SC Johnson College of Business.
+Helen Johnson-Leipold is involved in numerous civic and charitable organizations.
+She founded and chaired Next Generation Now, which focuses on child development and family education.
+She also chairs The Johnson Foundation at Wingspread, supporting environmental conservation, democracy, and health initiatives.
+In 2017, she and her siblings pledged $150 million to Cornell University to establish the S.C.
+Johnson College of Business.